 offers global communications through cutting-edge technology.
 CenturyLink is at the forefront of integrating long distance, local and wireless communications services, and one of the largest carriers of Internet traffic.
 As of the fall 2005, Cox Communications is also offering digital telephone service.
 Many long distance services are available through the local service provider.
 Wireless services are also widely available.

-The fourth largest cable provider in the nation, Cox Communications, Inc. is noted for its high-capacity, reliable broadband delivery network as well as the company’s ability to provide superior customer service.
-As of winter 2005, CenturyLlink also offers television service.
+, the fourth largest cable provider in the nation, is noted for its high-capacity, reliable broadband delivery network as well as the company’s ability to provide superior customer service.
+As of winter 2005, CenturyLink also offers television service.

 Okaloosa residents also have the choice of dish and satellite service.